kamalexandre/PDF-Index-Creator/README.md

 Contributions are what make the open-source community such an inspiring place to learn, innovate, and create.
 Any contributions to improve PDF Index Creator or extend its compatibility are **greatly appreciated**.

+## :star: Related Projects

+You may also like these:

+PDF Index Creator Generates a simple IDX File; you can improve and work on it using tex-course-index-template which inspired this project's idx file creation. (@dhondta)
+- [tex-course-index-template](https://github.com/academic-templates/tex-course-index-template): A template to write very condensed indexes typically for courses with multiple books.

 ## License